 There have been several attempts to address this problem, but none have been successful so far.
 Rep. David Price (D-NC-4) introduced the Joint Consolidation Loan Separation Act (115-HR 2949) in the U.S. House of Representatives and Sen. Mark Warner (D-VA) introduced identical legislation (115-S.1384) in the U.S. Senate on June 20, 2017.
 The same legislative language was subsequently included by Rep. Bobby Scott (D-VA-3) in the Aim Higher Act (115-HR 6543) on July 26, 2018 and by Sen. Jeff Merkley (D-OR) in the Affordable Loans for Any Student Act (115-S. 3584) on October 11, 2018.
 These bills would allow a joint consolidation loan to be divided in proportion to each spouse’s share of the debt before the joint consolidation.
 But, none of these bills have been reported out of committee.

-How to Deal with Joint Student Loan Debt after Divorce or Separation
+How to Deal with Joint Student Loan Debt in Divorce or Separation

 There are a few options for dealing with a joint student loan debt after the couple gets divorced or separated.

-If a joint debt does not provide an option for splitting up the debt, there are a few workarounds:
+If you don’t have an option to split up a joint debt, there are a few workarounds:

 - Pay off the debt in full as part of the financial settlement, if the couple has enough resources to do so.